Sequoiadendron giganteum: Ecology

 In 1970, the National Park Service began controlled burns of its groves to correct these problems.
 Current policies also allow natural fires to burn.
 One of these untamed burns severely damaged the second-largest tree in the world, the Washington tree, in September 2003, 45 days after the fire started.
 This damage made it unable to withstand the snowstorm of January 2005, leading to the collapse of over half the trunk.

 In addition to fire, two animal agents also assist giant sequoia seed release.
 The more significant of the two is a longhorn beetle (Phymatodes nitidus) that lays eggs on the cones, into which the larvae then bore holes.
 Reduction of the vascular water supply to the cone scales allows the cones to dry and open for the seeds to fall.
 Cones damaged by the beetles during the summer will slowly open over the next several months.
 Some research indicates many cones, particularly higher in the crowns, may need to be partially dried by beetle damage before fire can fully open them.
 The other agent is the Douglas squirrel (Tamiasciurus douglasi) that gnaws on the fleshy green scales of younger cones.
 The squirrels are active year-round, and some seeds are dislodged and dropped as the cone is eaten.

+More than 30 identified species of bird have been observed living in giant sequoia groves.

 Genome

 The genome of the giant sequoia was published in 2020.
-The size of the giant sequoia genome is 8.125 Gb (8.125 billion base pairs) which were assembled into eleven chromosome-scale scaffolds, the largest to date of any organism.
+The size of the giant sequoia genome is 8.125 Gbp (8.125 billion base pairs) which were assembled into eleven chromosome-scale scaffolds, the largest of any organism at the time of publication.

-This is the first genome sequenced in the Cupressaceae family, and it provides insights into disease resistance and survival for this robust species on a genetic basis.
+This is the first genome sequenced in the family Cupressaceae, and it provides insights into disease resistance and survival for this robust species on a genetic basis.
 The genome was found to contain over 900 complete or partial predicted NLR genes used by plants to prevent the spread of infection by microbial pathogens.

 The genome sequence was extracted from a single fertilized seed harvested from a 1,360-year-old tree specimen in Sequoia/Kings Canyon National Park identified as SEGI 21.
 It was sequenced over a three-year period by researchers at University of California, Davis, Johns Hopkins University, University of Connecticut, and Northern Arizona University and was supported by grants from Save the Redwoods League and the National Institute of Food and Agriculture as part of a species conservation, restoration and management effort.